aludwig25/academic-kickstart-best/content/home/woodstock.md

 weight: 3

 # Section title
-title: Woodstock Then and Now: A 50th Anniverary Celebration
+title: Woodstock Then and Now, a 50th Anniversary Celebration

 # Section subtitle
 subtitle: